The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Cross-Contamination in the Home Kitchen

 Beyond the direct infection risks from contaminated ingredients, handling raw or home-prepared diets creates a high potential for cross-contamination in the kitchen that can spread bacteria, parasites, and their eggs or cysts to surfaces, utensils, people, and other foods.
 You’ll transfer pathogens when raw juices contact countertops, cutting boards, or refrigerator shelves, and those agents can persist if not removed with validated cleaning.
 Clinical studies show common organisms (Salmonella, Campylobacter, Listeria) survive on fomites and resist simple rinsing.
-You should implement strict kitchen hygiene: designate separate equipment for pet food, use hot detergent followed by a sanitizing step, and dry surfaces thoroughly.
-Wear gloves or wash hands for at least 20 seconds after contact with raw diets and avoid touching your face or other foods.
+You should implement strict kitchen hygiene: designate separate equipment for pet food, use hot detergent followed gloves or wash hands for at least 20 seconds after contact with raw diets and avoid touching your face or other foods.
 Adopt routine cleaning logs and communicate shared expectations with household members so everyone feels included and accountable.
 These measures reduce cross contamination and protect both human and animal household members.

 Improper Handling and Storage Practices